 However, the other side rarely admits fault right away.
 And even when it does, the wrongdoer's insurer or lawyer often requires extensive proof before paying medical bills after a Nevada car accident, a slip-and-fall accident, or a product liability or other injury case.

 In the meantime, however, you still need medical treatment.
-If you have health insurance, Medicare or Med Pay insurance, your insurer will pay the bills in the interim (subject, in some cases to a right to reimbursement, or "subrogation").
+If you have health insurance, Medicare or Med Pay insurance, your insurer will pay the bills in the interim (subject, in some cases to a right to reimbursement, or "subrogation in Nevada").

 In other cases, you may need to receive such services “on credit.”
 This credit is secured by a lien on the proceeds you ultimately receive from a lawsuit or out-of-court settlement.